sugarlabs/musicblocks/README.md

 Music Blocks is available under the _GNU Affero General Public License (AGPL) v3.0_, a free, copyleft license.

-Music Blocks is designed to run in a web browser.
+Music Blocks is designed to run on a web browser.
 The ideal way to run Music Blocks is to visit the URL [_musicblocks.sugarlabs.org_](https://musicblocks.sugarlabs.org) in your browser — _Google Chrome_ (or _Chromium_), _Microsoft Edge_ (_Chromium-based_), _Mozilla Firefox_, and _Opera_ work best.

-To run from the latest master branch (experimental), visit [_sugarlabs.github.io/musicblocks_](https://sugarlabs.github.io/musicblocks).
+To run from the most recent master branch (experimental), visit [_sugarlabs.github.io/musicblocks_](https://sugarlabs.github.io/musicblocks).

 ## <a name="HOW_TO_SET_UP_A_LOCAL_SERVER"></a>How to set up a _local server_

 Music Blocks is written using native browser technologies.
 The bulk of the functionality is in vanilla _JavaScript_.
-This means that most of the functionality can be accessed by launching the [index.html](./index.html) file in the browser using `file:///absolute/path/to/index.html`.
+Therefore, most of the functionality can be accessed by launching the [index.html](./index.html) file in the browser using `file:///absolute/path/to/index.html`.

-However, using so, some functionality will not be available.
+However, doing so, some functionality will be unavailable.
 On top of that, some web browsers (e.g., Firefox v68) have restrictions that prevent Music Blocks from running using `file:///`.
 Therefore, it is best to launch a _local web server_ from the directory of Music